ESTHER M. MERTZ, in memoriam

 Since the 1960s, Asolo Rep has been a part of Bev’s and her family’s life in Sarasota.
 Access to this theater has opened portals to the imagination and introduced cultural activities that have become lifelong passions.
 She and Bob would bring their children to performances in the “old” Asolo Theatre when it was housed at the Ringling Museum, and deepened their involvement as the theatre grew.
 Inspired by Bev’s personal connection to the theatre, she and her family help to make new memories possible for today’s patrons, young and old.
 The Robert and Beverly Koski Production Center is a testament to this family’s ongoing support of Asolo Rep and its artistic and educational missions.

-Joan leverages her prolific poetic talents to support her beloved Asolo Rep: the proceeds from sales of her first two published volumes of poetry are designated to benefit the theatre.
-A true aficionada of all the arts, Joan is a faithful and ardent member of nearly every opening night house, as well as an enthusiastic member of the Asolo Rep Adventures travel club.
+Joan leveraged her prolific poetic talents to support her beloved Asolo Rep: the proceeds from sales of her two published volumes of poetry were designated to benefit the theatre.
+A true aficionada of all the arts, Joan was a faithful and ardent member of nearly every opening night house, as well as an enthusiastic member of the Asolo Rep Adventures travel club.
 Her capital gift to name Asolo Rep’s Joan Armour Mendell Scenic Studio was grandly celebrated in February 2012.
-Walt Whitman said, “To have great poets there must be great audiences,” and in Joan, we are fortunate to have both.
+Walt Whitman said, “To have great poets there must be great audiences,” and in Joan, we were fortunate to have both.

 MARGOT & WARREN COVILLE